oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 of an IRI in the [`EntityId`](#HeaderODataEntityId) header.

-Services are strongly encouraged to use the canonical URL for an entity as defined in **OData-URL** as its entity-id, but clients cannot assume the entity-id can be used to locate the entity unless the [`Core.DereferenceableIDs`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#DereferenceableIDs) term is applied to the entity container, nor can the client assume any semantics from the structure of the entity-id.
+Services are strongly encouraged to use the canonical URL for an entity as defined in **OData-URL** as its entity id, but clients cannot assume the entity id can be used to locate the entity unless the [`Core.DereferenceableIDs`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#DereferenceableIDs) term is applied to the entity container, nor can the client assume any semantics from the structure of the entity id.
 The canonical resource `$entity` provides a general mechanism for
-[resolving an entity-id](#ResolvinganEntityId) into an entity representation.
+[resolving an entity id](#ResolvinganEntityId) into an entity representation.

-Services that use the standard URL conventions for entity-ids annotate their entity container with the term [`Core.ConventionalIDs`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ConventionalIDs), see [OData-VocCore](#ODataVocCore).
+Services that use the standard URL conventions for entity ids annotate their entity container with the term [`Core.ConventionalIDs`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ConventionalIDs), see [OData-VocCore](#ODataVocCore).

-*Entity references* refer to an entity using the entity's entity-id.
+*Entity references* refer to an entity using the entity's entity id.

 ## <a name="ReadURLsandEditURLs" href="#ReadURLsandEditURLs">4.2 Read URLs and Edit URLs</a>